Mazotis/ffmpeg-on-clear-linux/README.md

 The ```builddir``` (once created) serves as a cache folder.
 Remove the correspondent ```*.tar.gz``` file(s) to re-fetch or re-clone from the internet.

 I'm hoping that the build process succeeds for you as it does for me.
 However, I may have a bundle installed that's missing in ```000-install-dependencies```.
 Please reach out if that's the case.
 The Media SDK is included in the FFmpeg build for Intel hardware, but not yet tested what else is needed for that platform.
-It may be documenting the value to use for ```LIBVA_DRIVER_NAME```.

-Remember to add ```/usr/local/bin``` to your ```PATH``` environment variable if not already done.
+Remember to add ```/usr/local/bin``` to your ```PATH``` environment variable if not already done, preferably before ```/usr/bin```.

 ## x264 and x265 Multilibs